ISO/IEC 9995: Diacritical marks and peculiar characters

 The diacritical marks contained in the common secondary group act as dead keys, i.e. they are to be entered before the base characters they apply to.
 This mechanism is also to be used for sequences of more than one diacritical marks, to write languages like Vietnamese and Navajo.

 Moreover, ISO/IEC 9995-3:2010 defines a list of “Peculiar Characters which can be entered as combinations using diacritical marks”.

 This list specifies combinations of a diacritical mark and a second key.
 E.g., symbols like the not-equal sign “≠” (Unicode U+2160) can be entered this way.
 Especially, letters with a horizontal stroke (like Serbo-Croatian Đ/đ, Maltese Ħ/ħ, or Comanche Ʉ/ʉ) are entered this way using the "horizontal stroke accent" located on the K key.

 Outdated common secondary group

-The standard additionally defines an “outdated common secondary group” for compatibility purposes only.
-This resembles the “common secondary group” defined in the earlier edition of the standard, ISO/IEC 9995-3:2002.
+The third edition ISO/IEC 9995-3:2010 additionally defines an “outdated common secondary group” for compatibility purposes only.
+This resembles the “common secondary group” defined in the earlier edition of the standard, ISO/IEC 9995-3:2002 (second edition).
+The CSA keyboard also named “Canadian Keyboard Standard for the English and French Languages” used mostly in the province of Quebec (Canada) is based on this version.